 - 1. Knowingly conveying any threat or false information concerning an attempt or alleged attempt being made or to be made to destroy any School or UCC property by means of explosives. - 2.
 Conduct by the student while at School or while under the supervision of a School authority that endangers the property, health or safety of others. - 3.
 Conduct while not at School or while not under the supervision of a School authority that endangers the property, health or safety of others at School or under the supervision of a school authority or endangers the property, health or safety of any employee or School board member of the School, Education Committee or UCC Board member. - 4.
 Chronic classroom disruption - 5.
-Chronic disruption or violation of school rules

-- 6. Skipping School, Class, Detention, Extended Day, or any Mandatory School Event

-- 7. Chronic behavior that compromises classroom and/or school safety and the wellbeing of others

-- 8. Gang posturing which provokes an altercation

-- 9. Involvement in gang fight- exchange of blows
+Chronic disruption or violation of school rules - 6.
+Chronic behavior that compromises classroom and/or school safety and the wellbeing of others - 7.
+Gang posturing which provokes an altercation - 8.
+Involvement in gang fight- exchange of blows

-- 10. Verbal abuse and use of profanity
+- 9. Verbal abuse and use of profanity

-- 11. Verbal abuse and harassment
+- 10. Verbal abuse and harassment

-- 12. Sexual harassment
+- 11. Sexual harassment

-- 13. Bullying
+- 12. Bullying

-- 14. Fighting physical exchange
+- 13. Fighting physical exchange

-- 15. Assault
+- 14. Assault

-- 16. Hazing
+- 15. Hazing

-- 17. Reckless vehicle use
+- 16. Reckless vehicle use

-- 18. Battery
+- 17. Battery

-- 19. Extortion
+- 18. Extortion

-- 20. Robbery
+- 19. Robbery

-- 21. Sexual assault
+- 20. Sexual assault

-- 22. False fire alarms
+- 21. False fire alarms

-- 23. Possession/ownership/use of a weapon other than a gun including utilization of images with a weapon
+- 22. Possession/ownership/use of a weapon other than a gun including utilization of images with a weapon

-- 24. Bomb threats
+- 23. Bomb threats

-- 25. Possession/ownership/use of a gun including utilization of images with a weapon
+- 24. Possession/ownership/use of a gun including utilization of images with a weapon

-- 26. Vandalism
+- 25. Vandalism

-- 27. Possession of stolen of property
+- 26. Possession of stolen of property

-- 28. Theft
+- 27. Theft

-- 29. Burglary
+- 28. Burglary

-- 30. Arson
+- 29. Arson

-- 31. Possession/ownership/use of alcohol and/or tobacco including utilization of images with alcohol and/or tobacco
+- 30. Possession/ownership/use of alcohol and/or tobacco including utilization of images with alcohol and/or tobacco

-- 32. Possession/ownership/use of illegal drugs including utilization of images with illegal drugs and/or substances
+- 31. Possession/ownership/use of illegal drugs including utilization of images with illegal drugs and/or substances

-- 33. Possession with intent to distribute illegal drugs/alcohol/prescribed medication
+- 32. Possession with intent to distribute illegal drugs/alcohol/prescribed medication